dotnetandux/TwitterNLP/README.md

 2. Open the project in Android Studio.

-3. Configure the Twitter API keys in the project (instructions in `src/config` or similar).
+3. Configure the Twitter API keys in the project.

 4. Build and run the application on an Android emulator or physical device.